Showing posts with label felicity. Show all posts

 4. Felicity as Participation

-To speak felicitously is to participate in the Logos’ act (L), the Logos’ presence (LI), and the Spirit’s donation (LII).
-Accordingly, human speech is grafted into divine speech.
+To speak felicitously is to participate in the Logos’ constitutive act (L), the Logos’ real presence (LI), and the Spirit’s authorizing work (LIII).
+Human speech does not become divine speech by interpretation, but is taken up into divine speech by authorization.

 Objectiones